Igalia/wolvic/README.md

 If you run the APK on an Android device outside of Daydream or Gear VR, it will run in flat mode.
 To run in VR, put the device into a headset, and run the app from the VR launcher.

-*If you want to build FirefoxReality for WaveVR SDK*
+*If you want to build FirefoxReality for WaveVR SDK:*

 Download the [VIVE Wave SDK](https://developer.vive.com/resources/knowledgebase/wave-sdk/) from the [VIVE Developer Resources](https://vivedeveloper.com/), and unzip it.
 Then, from the top-level project directory, run: